opnfv/functest/docs/devguide/index.rst

   stable) and then the number of iterations (4 needed) would not be sufficient to get the green status.

-  Please note that other test cases (e.g. sfc_odl, bgpvpn, moon) need also ODL configuration addons and as a consequence specific scenario.
+  Please note that other test cases (e.g. sfc_odl, bgpvpn) need also ODL configuration addons and as a consequence specific scenario.
   There are not considered as runnable on the generic odl_l2 scenario.